rehierl/abstract-properties/13-x-document-trees/_remarks.md

-the embedding of a traversal consists of ..
+the embedding of traversal edges consists of ..
 - an ordering rule and an order of execution
 - rule - how a sequence is formed - additional edges
 - execution - in which order these rules must be applied

 if you know that you have a transitive closure
+- if the order is a partial order - i.e. no cycles
-- then you know that (a) in (a,x) is a ce
+- then you know that (a) in (a,x) is a characteristic element
 - the union of sinks of all the edges formes the scope of (a)
 - a way to efficiently calculate the transitive reduction?
 - howto distinguish a child from some other descendant?